arctgarg/health_app/README.md

 https://flask-user.readthedocs.io/en/latest/authorization.html gives some functionality, but i could not understand how to use it.
 I need json response, i think this returns html by defualt.

+I found this today morning.
+Need to take a look.